Daru13/interactive-turing-machine/README.md

 4. `grunt` to finally build the application.

 The `build` folder will contain your own build.
-You can also generate your own documentation by running `grunt doc`.
+You can also generate your own documentation by running `grunt make-doc`.